-The Family Relationships Institute Inc. trading as RelateWell is a not-for-profit secular educational community agency governed by a Board of Management.
+The Family Relationships Institute Inc. trading as RelateWell is a not-for-profit secular community agency governed by a Board of Management.
 The organisation has no affiliations with any religious or political organisations and is funded by the Australian Government Department of Social Services (DSS).

 The Family Relationships Institute Inc. was founded in 1978 by Don Burnard, a Senior Psychologist who specialised in relationship development courses and Dr Ron Fitzgerald who was a Commissioner for the Education Section of the Henderson Poverty Report.